 This information is accurate for the time period that the affiliate is affiliated with CES.

-Wardlaw Professor of Modern History, St Andrews University
+Wardlaw Professor of Modern History, University of St Andrews

 Visiting Scholar 2018-2019, CES, Harvard University